eman-on/smargroP/PostgreSQL ZR/readme.md

 **How**
-1. Add the server IP or choose it from the list.
-You can save it.
+1. Add the server IP or choose it from the list (You can save it).

 2. User and password.